nhsconnect/ITK3-Messaging-Distribution/pages/explore/messaging_overview.md

 - The different types of bundle structures which may be used
 - Identifying the FHIR resources which are Profiled
 - Providing example bundle instances
-- Explaining the extensions to the header resource for ITK3 Handling Specifications
+- Explaining the extensions to the header Resource for ITK3 Handling Specifications

 ## Pre-Requisites for FHIR ITK3 Messaging Solutions ##